reidmosieur/code-sample/README.md

 # code-sample
-A sample piece of Typescript that I am proud of
+A sample piece of Typescript that I am proud of.